seapagan/mchdir/docs/src/introduction.md

 ## Features

-- Create a new directory and change into it with a single command.
+- Create a new directory and change into it with a single command (`mcd`).
 - Create a new directory in the system temporary directory and change into it with the `mct` command.
+- Change back to the last directory with the `mcl` command.
-- Shell integration for bash, zsh, and fish shells.
+- Shell integration for bash, zsh, and fish shells as first-class citizens, though it should work in most POSIX-compliant shells too.
 - Supports automatic installation of shell integration scripts.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request on GitHub.